 What to do during an eruption

 While the above tips were a good start, you may not know what exactly to do when the thing erupts.
 Where should you actually go?
 Should you run full-bore down the mountain?
 Should you duck and cover?
-Bill McGuire, professor of geophysical and climate hazards at UCL, gave Wired UK some rules on what to do if there’s an eruption on an active volcano you’re visiting.- Take a guide
+Bill McGuire, professor of geophysical and climate hazards at UCL, gave Wired UK some rules on what to do if there’s an eruption on an active volcano you’re visiting.

 - Don’t run right away